brajeshwar/brajeshwar.github.io/_posts/2007/2007-01-23-watch-your-steps-before-you-upgrade-to-wordpress-21.md

----
-layout: post
-title: Watch your steps before you upgrade to Wordpress 2.1
+# Watch your steps before you upgrade to Wordpress 2.1
----

 I ran into issues while trying to upgrade a Wordpress 2.0.7 installation to the new Wordpress 2.1 release.